Zettafi/block-crawler/docs/user-guide/nft-command.rst

 during data loads.
 Data is processed by both the `crawl` and `tail` commands in an asynchronous manner and data version is one manner in which data accuracy is ensured.

+..
+TODO Add something about how to use data version in a load

 Common Options
 --------------